RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

 ## Setting the position of the three switches

-Disclaimer: I did not know of the three switches at the rear side of the floppy before I performed the initial testing.
-During the initial testing I had problems getting the drive to work at all.
+Disclaimer: I was not aware of the three switches at the rear of the floppy drive before performing the initial testing.
+During the initial testing, I had problems getting the drive to work at all.
 The drive was:

-- Not ticking (in the sense that the R/W was moving back/forth slightly)
+- Not ticking (in the sense that the R/W head was moving slightly back and forth)
-- Not able to sense, and read, any floppy
+- Not able to sense or read any floppy disks

-After some research on the web I found a brilliant YouTube video from The Floppy Doc.
-The video, [Diagnosing The Amiga 600 Panasonic Drive](https://www.youtube.com/watch?v=VQsnVUCTDEw&t=6290s), make a note that in order for the floppy drive to work in an Amiga the three switches must be set like this:
+After some research on the web, I found a brilliant YouTube video from [The Floppy Doc:](https://www.youtube.com/watch?v=VQsnVUCTDEw&t=6290s)
+.
+The video “Diagnosing the Amiga 600 Panasonic Drive” explains that, in order for the floppy drive to work in an Amiga, the three switches must be set as follows:

 `Amiga mode: SW3: "0", SW2: "M0", SW1: "RY"`

-It turns out the that the SW3 switch was set to "3" which made the floppy not working at all in the Amiga.
+It turns out that SW3 was set to "3", which caused the floppy drive to not work at all in the Amiga.

-Below is a picture of the switches set to correct position for "Amiga mode".
+Below is a picture of the switches set to the correct position for "Amiga mode".

 <p align="center">
     <img src="Images/Main08.jpeg" alt="Description" width="1000">
 </p>

-Also, in the same video it shows which positions the switches must be set in order for the drive to work in PC:
+Also, in the same video, it shows which positions the switches must be set to in order for the drive to work in a PC:

 `PC mode: SW3: "1", SW2: "MS", SW1: "DC"`

 ## Testing

-To test the internal floppy drive it is installed in the [Amiga it came from.](https://github.com/RefurbishedCommodore/Amiga500/blob/main/Assy%20312510/Artwork%20312513%20REV%206A/Ser.No.%201/README.md) With the floppy drive installed the Amiga is first turned on to verify that the machine is both able to boot, but also to listen for the famous "ticking" sound.
+To test the internal floppy drive, it is installed in the [Amiga it came from .](https://github.com/RefurbishedCommodore/Amiga500/blob/main/Assy%20312510/Artwork%20312513%20REV%206A/Ser.No.%201/README.md) With the floppy drive installed, the Amiga is first powered on to verify that the machine is able to boot, but also to listen for the famous "ticking" sound.

-The floppy is tested with the floppy test functions found in the Amiga Test Kit v1.20.
+The floppy drive is then tested using the floppy test functions found in Amiga Test Kit v1.20.
 Below are the results from the testing.

 <div align="center">